 The short-stay calculator can be used for calculating the period of allowed stay:

 It is our understanding that once the 90 day period has been used up, the person needs to apply for a residence permit from outside of Austria, at the

 respective Austrian Consulate in the country of residence.
 The Austrian Consulate will accept the application and forward it to

 the local visa office in Austria (https://www.help.gv.at/Portal.Node/hlpd/public/content/12/Seite.120401.html#ZustaendigeStellen) for processing.

 In the case of overstays, monetary fines and bans on re-entry (including arrest and deportation) will be imposed and will vary depending on

-- Guide to Entry and Requirements for Foreign Students (pdf/1230kb), Austrian Agency for International Cooperation in Education and Research
+- Information about Entry and Residence for Students and Researchers (pdf/1230kb), Agency for Education and Internationalisation

 Among the documents to be submitted by first-time applicants is a police record certificate.
 For information on how to obtain a police record from the local police in the U.S. or the FBI, please see Criminal Record Checks for U.S. Citizens and Foreigners.